Murder in the Heartland

 Murder in the Heartland is a television miniseries that aired on ABC in 1993.
 It was based on the 1957–58 murder spree carried out by 19-year-old Charles Starkweather throughout Nebraska and Wyoming.
 Starkweather is played by Tim Roth.
 The first half of the miniseries covers the murders.
-The second half covers the trials of Starkweather and Caril Ann Fugate, his 14-year-old grooming victim.
+The second half covers the trials of Starkweather and Caril Ann Fugate, his 14-year-old girlfriend accomplice.
 Their increasingly disparate versions of events are contrasted as the trials unfold.

 The film received strong praise from critics and Emmy nominations.